Syedaashnaghazanfar/Quarter-4-learning/streamlit_agents/health_wellness_agent/README.md

 > ⚠️ **Note**: This project is under active development.
 Expect frequent updates and new features like:
 > - Personalized wellness plans
 > - Habit tracking
-> - Integration with wearables (e.g. Fitbit, Apple Health)
 > - Visual dashboards
+> - Open SDK integration

 ---